lousystems/lousystems.FluentValidation.Extensions/src/FluentValidation.Extensions/nuget_readme.md

 ### Technical Implementation Note

 When using the `IfNotNull` variants, the library handles the internal state by wrapping rules in a `When` condition.
 This keeps your validator code clean while ensuring strict type safety and null-handling.

-**Would you like me to add a specific section for Unit Testing these extensions to show your users how to verify their rules?**